chochain/nanoFORTH/docs/n4_what.md

 Start wiring up your breadboard and ready to have fun?
 Well, since FORTH is such a different language, a better preparation is always recommended...

 ### An Interactive FORTH Tutorial
 Since FORTH is quite a different language if your exposure so far has been pretty much C, Java, or even Python.
 Quote Nick: <em>"It's no functional or object oriented, it doesn't have type-checking, and it basically has zero syntax"</em>.
-So, before you dive right into the deep-end, here's a good online interactive tutorial for FORTH primer.
-It teaches you how FORTH fundamentally work such as the numbers, the stack, and the dictionary.
+So, before you dive right into the deep-end, here's a good online materials.
+* Interactive tutorial for FORTH primer.
+It teaches you how FORTH fundamentally works such as the numbers, the stack, and the dictionary.
 > <a href="https://skilldrick.github.io/easyforth/#introduction" target="_blank">Easy Forth Tutorial by Nick Morgan</a>

-You can skip to Installation Section and start getting your hand dirty.
-However, if you prefer gethering all the sticks before starting a fire or enjoy imensing yourself in the philosophical beauty of FORTH, Leo Brodie's timeless classic are online free for you here.
+You can skip to Installation Section and start getting your hands dirty.
+However, if you prefer gethering all the sticks before starting a fire or enjoy imensing yourself in the philosophical wonder of FORTH, excellent online e-books are here free for you.
+* Timeless classic for the history, paths, and thoughts behind FORTH language.
 > <a href="http://home.iae.nl/users/mhx/sf.html" target="_blank">Starting Forth by Leo Brodie</a><br/>
 > <a href="http://thinking-forth.sourceforge.net" target="_blank">Thinking Forth by Leo Brodie</a>